EmbarkStudios/opa-policies/README.md

 You can run the tests by executing `conftest verify`

 ## Excluding policies
 You can find more information on how to except policies [here](https://www.conftest.dev/exceptions/).
+You can also find more information in the README under each type in this repository.

 ## Example usage